openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 The new expression (see :ref:`New Expressions`) ``new C()`` leads to a call of the constructor implementation with the argument  ``undefined``.
-The ``new C(x)`` creates an object calling constructor implementation with 'x' as an argument.
+The ``new C(x)`` creates an object that calls the constructor implementation with 'x' as an argument.

-*Overload signature* compatibility requirements are described in :ref:`Overload Signature Correctness Check`.
+*Overload signature* compatibility requirements are discussed in :ref:`Overload Signature Correctness Check`.

 A :index:`compile-time error` occurs if at least two different overload